-`````````

 The total number of beneficiaries identified to be eligible for, and were automatically enrolled in, the MTMP during the specified time period above.

 The total number of beneficiaries who opted-out of enrollment in the MTMP during the time period specified above.
 This should be a longitudinally cumulative total, and be a subset of the number of beneficiaries identified to be eligible for, and were automatically enrolled in, the MTMP in the specified time period.